-One octave is when the range between a given frequency and twice that frequency.
+One octave is when the highest frequency is equal to twice the lowest frequency.

 An oscillator is a circuit that produces an alternating output signal of a certain frequency determined by the characteristics of the circuit components.
 No input power is needed; as in the case of an amplifier.

 Vacuum devices operate at very high vacuum.
 The materials of which these devices are made contain trace amounts of gas that, in this vacuum, come out of the material.
 Special processing is generally performed to minimize the deleterious effects of outgassing.